 This comes from the scope note and I don’t understand what “robust services” and “well-structured” are.

 Rephrase and turn into recommendation.
+[Ollie - “Recommended best practice is that free text fields will, where possible, contain well-structured summaries of data in a format suitable for reading by the intended users.
+For instance, an agreed common format like comma-delimited values should be adopted by user communities.”]

 GSML Lite